 It showcased the first active volcanoes that were beyond Earth on the moon Io as well as the first instance of lighting detected beyond Earth.
 These discoveries among others helped scientists to develop better pictures of what space and planets could be like.
 By 1980, Voyager had made its way to Saturn and discovered three of the 62 moons of Saturn.
 Those moons were Atlas, Prometheus, and Pandora.
 The discovery of these moons also revealed to scientists the importance of having moons to keep the rings of Saturn in line.
 After Saturn, Voyager 1 stopped using its thrusters and continued to move away from Earth with the momentum that it had built.

 As it traveled, it continued to relay data about itself to Earth, but its mission was mostly over.
-Even after its main mission was completed, Voyager 1 continued to marvel the world.
+Even after its main mission was completed, Voyager 1 continued to amaze the world.
 In 1998, it overtook Pioneer 10, a space probe, as the most distant spacecraft from Earth.
 As Voyager continued its journey into space, it managed to enter interstellar space in August 2012.
 This makes it the first manmade craft to go beyond the solar system.
 The best part about this is that we can still communicate with the craft and it might have purposes yet to fulfill as it continues to collect information about space.

 Voyager 1 Awakens

 After Voyager 1 had its main thrusters shut down, it continued to travel through space at an exit velocity, allowing it to leave the solar system.
 During that time it has been using its smaller thrusters to orient itself.
 But, these “attitude control thrusters” are starting to deteriorate and being 13 billion miles away from Earth makes it hard to fix those problems.
 Researchers at NASA’s Jet Propulsion Laboratory gathered to find a solution to this problem.